Rahul12Arora/SQL/README.md

     </br>
       AUTO_INCREMENT increases id by 1 for new document in a table
     </br>
-    PRIMARY KEY is used as the primary identfier in the table, querying on this field is fast than querying on other columns
+    PRIMARY KEY is used as the primary identfier in the table, querying on this field is faster than querying on other columns
     </p>
   </li>